isotoma/caroline/README.rst

 Caroline deals with failed deployments.

 The default behaviour is to rollback to the last snapshot.
 You can explicitly set this behaviour with 'rollback'.
-This requires a sidekick environment that supports snapshots, like VMWare.
+This requires a vagrant environment that supports snapshots e.g. "vagrant-snap".

-You might be using a backend that doesn't support snapshots, or you would prefer to start from scartch after a failure.
+You might prefer to prefer to start from scartch after a failure.
 For that, you can set 'on-failure' to 'destroy'.

 You might want to test your Yaybu cookbooks ability to deal with recovering from failure.
 You can, therefore, set 'on-failure' to 'leave-running'.